Albany-Hudson Electric Trail

 Albany-Hudson Electric Trail Description

 The Albany-Hudson Electric Trail (AHET) follows a 36-mile course through the former Albany-Hudson Electric Trolley corridor from Hudson to Rensselaer in New York State.
-The electric trolley ran for 30 years before closing in 1929.
-The corridor is now owned by National Grid, who gave permission to the Hudson River Valley Greenway to construct and maintain the trail.
+There are several gaps along the trail route so the current total trail mileage is 26.6 miles.

 The journey includes passage through Hudson Valley's farmlands and orchards, access to a handful of charming communities in Rensselaer and Columbia Counties, and multiple crossings of the Valatie Kill, a picturesque stream.
 While the majority of the trail is off-street (either asphalt or stone dust), there are short on-street or sidewalk segments.
 On the north end, the trail begins near the Amtrak station, but it requires a busy on-road ride or taking the sidewalk to get to the beginning of the off-street portion in East Greenbush.

-The rail-trail is a part of the cross-state Empire State Trail, which spans 750 miles from New York City to Canada and from Albany to Buffalo.
+The Albany Hudson Electric Trail is a part of the cross-state Empire State Trail, which spans 750 miles from New York City to Canada and from Albany to Buffalo.

 Parking and Trail Access